Fermoy: 20th century

-During the Irish War of Independence, Irish Republican Army (IRA) commander Liam Lynch launched an attack using motor vehicles against a group of off-duty King's Shropshire Light Infantry (KSLI) soldiers on September 1919 as they were attending a Wesleyan Church parade in Fermoy.
-The IRA killed one soldier (a private named Jones), wounded four and disarmed the rest of their weapons.
+During the Irish War of Independence the Irish Republican Army (led by the commandant of the Cork Number Two Brigade Liam Lynch) launched an attack using motor vehicles against a group of off-duty King's Shropshire Light Infantry (KSLI) soldiers on 7 September 1919 as they were attending a Wesleyan Church parade in Fermoy.
+The IRA killed one soldier (Pte.
+William Jones from Talog in Wales), wounded four and disarmed the rest of their weapons.
 After jurors from Fermoy serving on Jones' coroner inquest refused to return a verdict describing his death as a murder, 200 soldiers from the KSLI launched an unofficial reprisal against businesses owned by the jury, looting several drapery and shoe stores.

+During the Irish Civil War anti treaty forces were compelled to evacuate Fermoy and burned the barracks and other buildings before retreating into surrounding hills (10 August 1922).

 Demographics

-As of the 2016 census, Fermoy had a population of 6,585.
-Of these, 72% were white Irish, 1% white Irish travellers, 19% other white ethnicities, 1% were black, 1% Asian, 2% other ethnicities, and 2% did not state their ethnicity.
-In terms of religion the area is 83% Catholic, 6% other stated religions, 8% have no religion, and 2% not stated.
+As of the 2022 census, Fermoy had a population of 6,720.
+Of these, 66% were white Irish, 1% white Irish travellers, 20% other white ethnicities, 2% were black, 2% Asian, 2% other ethnicities and 7% did not state their ethnicity.
+In terms of religion the area was 71% Catholic, 9% other stated religions, 13% had no religion, and 7% did not state a religion.

 Geography

 Fermoy is situated on the river Blackwater and has steep hills corresponding to the river valley.
 The downtown area of Fermoy is located in a flood plain and has flooded relatively often in the late 20th and early 21st century.
 The most expensive flood prevention works ever carried out in Cork were completed in Fermoy in 2015.

 The civil parish of Fermoy incorporates the Fermoy Urban electoral division (ED), much of the Fermoy Rural ED, and includes twelve sub-townlands.
-These include smaller townlands (such as Grange East and Grange West), and larger townlands (like Duntahane).